zhangyifei/urlinfo/README.md

 To demonstrate how this solution works, one [docker compose file](compose-solution/docker-compose.yml) has been created to create this solution by using several containers.

-Go to the folder [compose-solution](compose-solution/)
+- Go to the folder [compose-solution](compose-solution/)

+- Before doing the creation, the docker image of this application should be created first.
+It can be easily created with ```make build_image```.

+  The configuraion of application container can be modified in [urlinfo-api.yaml](compose-solution/app/urlinfo-api.yaml).

-Creation:
+- Creation:

 ```
     docker-compose up --build -d
 ```

-Deletion:
+- Deletion:
 ```
     docker-compose down
 ```

-Before doing the creation, the docker image of this application should be created first.
-It can be easily created with ```make build_image```.

-The configuraion of application container can be modified in [urlinfo-api.yaml](compose-solution/app/urlinfo-api.yaml).

 ## Future work